 Traditionally Marginalised Groups

-The Australian Government is committed to the rights of people with disabilities to have the same opportunities and benefit equally from Australia’s development program.
-This commitment is reflected throughout Australia Awards and is in line with the Australian government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program
+The Australian Government is committed to the rights of persons with disabilities to have the same opportunities and benefit equally from Australia’s development program.
+This commitment is reflected throughout Australia Awards and is in line with the Australian Government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program

 If you identify as having a disability, you are encouraged to highlight this on your application form.
 If you have any questions or concerns, please contact our team.